Channel 24 (Israel)

 The channel's editor-in-chief, Yoav Kutner, has been one of the most influential figures in the Israeli rock scene.
 For more than 20 years he has been instrumental in introducing new singers, both Israeli and foreign, in his radio shows (which he quit in order to head the TV channel) to generations of Israeli music fans.

 Music 24 has struggled through monetary and ratings problems since its inception.
 Critics claim it has become a niche channel for Israeli bands and singers which appear only on it and otherwise remain anonymous for the public at large.
-However, it has been responsible for advancing the career for others.
+However, it has been responsible for advancing the careers of others.

-In May 2019 the channel was sold to Telad, rebranded "The New Channel 24" and re-launched on May 8 and broadcasts Entertainment Show and Movies beside the music videos and shows.
+In May 2019 the channel was sold to Telad, rebranded "The New Channel 24" and re-launched on May 8 and broadcasts Entertainment Shows and Movies besides the music videos and shows.